What Does it Take to Be an Epidemiologist?

 - Supervise professional, technical, and clerical personnel.

-Epidemiologists state the following job skills are important in their day-to-day work.
+When polled, Epidemiologists say the following skills are most frequently used in their jobs:

 Science: Using scientific rules and methods to solve problems.